dive-into-machine-learning/dive-into-machine-learning/README.md

 #### Ask for Peer Review

-Here are some communities where you can reach out for peer review:
+Here are some communities where you can reach out for informal peer review:

 * [/r/LearnMachineLearning](https://www.reddit.com/r/learnmachinelearning/)
 * [/r/DataIsBeautiful](https://reddit.com/r/DataIsBeautiful)